What is the goal of this course?

 Who teaches the class and maintains the website?

 Dan Beiting designed and teaches the course.
-He is an Assistant Professor of Pathobiology at PennVet.
-Camila Amorim (postdoc), Seble Negatu and Sheridan Littleton (PhD students) are teaching assistants for the course in 2021.
+He is an Associate Professor of Pathobiology at PennVet.
+Megha Lal (postdoc), Qianxuan She (grad student), Leena Babiker (grad student), Nikhil Joshi (Bioinformatician) are all former students who now serve as teaching assistants for the course in 2024.

 Who supports and sponsors this course?

-This course is made possible in part by generous support for TA stipends from the UPenn Institute for Immunology (IFI).
-In addition, we thank RStudio for allowing access to RStudio Server Pro for this course, and for their continued free access to RStudio desktop, which is a critical resource for academic research in R. We also thank DataCamp for generously providing free and unrestricted access to their online learning content to all students enrolled in the course.
-Finally, we thank the folks at Code Ocean, who provide all students with convenient access to dockerized resources for transparency and reproducibility.
+This course is made possible in part by generous support for TA stipends from the UPenn Institute for Immunology (IFI) and the Biomedical Graduate Studies (BGS) program.
+In addition, we thank the folks at RStudio for allowing access to RStudio Server Pro for this course, and for their continued free access to RStudio desktop, which is a critical resource for academic research in R. We also thank DataCamp for generously providing free and unrestricted access to their online learning content to all students enrolled in the course.

 What is the format of the course?